 Money20/20 USA 2023 saw the leading lights of financial services come together in Las Vegas to connect and create the future of money.

-To hear more from Serena Smith, simply follow the video link at the top of this story.
+To hear more from Eduardo Azanza, simply click play on the video at the top of this story.

 FinTech Magazine is a BizClik brand.